ComradePotato1/CS35L-project/README.md

 ### Connect to database
 The app uses MySQL Server.
 To run the server locally, first install [MySQL Community Server](https://dev.mysql.com/downloads/mysql/8.4.html).

-Following the setup installer, execute and start the server.
+After completing the installer, start the MySQL server.

 Then, edit the `.env` file in `/express` if necessary, so that it matches your MySQL server environment.
 An example `.env` has been provided in the express folder
 ```